fiznool/blog-hugo/content/blog/2017-05-30-a-guide-to-installing-cordova-on-windows-10.markdown

 description = "This is the second part of a guide to installing the Cordova framework, and deals with installation on Windows 10."
 +++

 This is the second part of a guide to installing the [Cordova](https://cordova.apache.org/) framework, and deals with installation on Windows 10.
-If you own a Mac, see <a href="{{ root_url }}/blog/2017/05/30/a-guide-to-installing-cordova-on-your-mac/">part one</a>.
+If you own a Mac, see [part one]({{< relref "2017-05-29-a-guide-to-installing-cordova-on-your-mac.markdown" >}}) instead.

 <!-- more -->

-_This guide was last updated on 29th May 2017.
+_This guide was last updated on 30th May 2017.
 If any of the steps below are out of date, please let me know via the comments section below._

 ## Prerequisites